 Any child that was unrestrained in a car accident

-Any child under one year of age that has fallen off a bed or high surface
+Any child under one year of age that has fallen off a bed or surface higher than a bed.

 Any child that lost consciousness, no matter how brief